CBDOO at your service

 CBD seems to have opposite effects on sleep, depending on the dose taken.

-In contrast, a lower dose (15 mg) again showed an increase in wakefulness in people suffering from insomnia.
-So at low doses, CBD can make you feel energized and alert.
+Conversely, a lower dose, around 15 mg/day, has been shown to increase wakefulness in people suffering from insomnia.
+So at low doses, CBD can make you feel energized and alert, which can also help promote a state of calm and mental clarity

-According to several studies, including a 2015 study by Israel's Hebrew University[8], when all of Hemp's compounds are present (terpenes, cannabinoids: CBD, CBN, CBG, THC*, etc.) they act better together than they do in isolation.
+Perhaps you've already heard that CBD can improve the results obtained by practicing yoga or meditation?
+That's not all: according to several studies, including the 2015 study by the Hebrew University of Israel[8], when all the compounds in hemp are present (terpenes, cannabinoids: CBD, CBN, CBG, THC*, etc.), they act better together than they do in isolation.

 The effectiveness of cannabinoids is enhanced when they are combined: this synergy is known as the "entourage effect".